Best app-based bank accounts

 Since app-based banks don’t have any physical branches, it’s normally not possible to deposit cash into your account.

 However, Monese has paired up with the Post Office and PayPoint so you can deposit cash that way.
 Simply head along to any Post Office branch, or a shop with a PayPoint sign, hand over your Monese card and the cash you want to deposit, and the money will appear in your account the next business day.

 However, you will be charged for this service.
 With a free Simple account, you’ll be charged 3.5% at a PayPoint (min. £3), and 2% at the Post Office (min. £2).
-If you pay the £4.95 monthly fee for the Classic account, you’ll only be charged 2.5% at a PayPoint and £1 at the Post Office (both are free on the Premium account).
+With the Classic account, you’ll only be charged 2.5% at a PayPoint and £1 at the Post Office (both are free on the Premium account).

 There are also caps on how much you can deposit – £500 a day at the Post Office, and £249 per transaction/£500 per day at a PayPoint.

 It’s a useful service to have access to, but the hefty charges arguably make it pretty worthless – you’d be better off depositing cash at a traditional bank and transferring it across to your Monese account.